Lapin0t/grothendieck-cern/README.md

 > think it was fundamentally different?
 Thank you.

-I fully agree with you that most of the aspects of scientific practice that I've highlighted---at least some of them---are not specific to the world of scientific research.
+I fully agree with you that most of the aspects of scientific practice that I've highlighted—at least some of them—are not specific to the world of scientific research.
 I don't think that there are necessarily more suicides, say, among mathematicians than in other professions.
 Why did I talk about it?
 It's simply because, despite everything, we talk better about the world we know